-Box 3-20: Directions for the Wilcoxon Rank Sum Test for Simple and Systematic Random Samples

-Let $X_1, X_2, \ldots, X_n$ represent the n data points from population 1 and $Y_1, Y_2, \ldots, Y_m$ represent the m data points from population 2 where both n and m are less than or equal to 20.
-For Case 1, the null hypothesis will be that population 1 is shifted to the left of population 2 with the alternative that population 1 is either the same as or shifted to the right of population 2; Case 2 will be that population 1 is shifted to the right of population 2 with the alternative that population 1 is the same as or shifted to the left of population 2; for Case 3, the null hypothesis will be that there is no difference between the two populations and the alternative hypothesis will be that population 1 is shifted either to the right or left of population 2.
+Box 3-20: Directions for the Wilcoxon Rank Sum Test for Simple and Systematic Random Samples Let $X_1, X_2, \ldots, X_n$ represent the n data points from population 1 and $Y_1, Y_2, \ldots, Y_m$ represent the m data points from population 2 where both n and m are less than or equal to 20.
+For Case 1, the null hypothesis will be that population 1 is shifted to the left of population 2 with the alternative that population 1 is either the same as or shifted to the right of population 2; Case 2 will be that population 1 is shifted to the right of population 2; Case 2 will be that population 2; for Case 3, the null hypothesis will be that there is no difference between the two populations and the alternative hypothesis will be that population 1 is shifted either to the right or left of population 2.
 If either m or n are larger than 20, use Box 3-22.
 STEP 1: List and rank the measurements from both populations from smallest to largest, keeping track of which population contributed each measurement.
 The rank of 1 is assigned to the smallest value, the rank of 2 to the second smallest value, and so forth.
 If there are ties, assign the average of the ranks that would otherwise have been assigned to the tied observations.

-STEP 2: Calculate R as the sum of the ranks of the data from population 1, then calculate

-$W = R - \frac{n(n+1)}{2}.$

-STEP 3: Use Table A-7 of Appendix A to find the critical value $w{\alpha}$ (or $w{\alpha/2}$ for Case 3).
-For

-Case 1, reject the null hypothesis if W > nm - $w{\alpha}$ .
+STEP 2: Calculate R as the sum of the ranks of the data from population 1, then calculate $W = R - \frac{n(n+1)}{2}.$ STEP 3: Use Table A-7 of Appendix A to find the critical value $w{\alpha}$ (or $w{\alpha/2}$ for Case 3).
+For Case 1, reject the null hypothesis if W > nm - $w{\alpha}$ .
 For Case 2, reject the null hypothesis if W < $w{\alpha}$ .
-For Case 3, reject the null hypothesis if W > nm - $w{\alpha/2}$ or W < necessary to achieve the false rejection and false acceptance error rates should be calculated.
-For small samples sizes, these calculations are too complex for this document.
+For Case 3, reject the null hypothesis if W > nm - $w{\alpha/2}$ or W < $w{\alpha/2}$ .

-$W{\alpha/2}$ .
 If the null hypothesis is rejected, go to Step 5.
 Otherwise, go to Step 4.

-STEP 4: If the null hypothesis (H0) was not rejected, the power of the test or the sample size

-STEP 5: The results of the test could be:

-1) the null hypothesis was rejected and it seems that population 1 is shifted to the right (Case 1), to the left (Case 2) or to the left or right (Case 3) of population 2.
+STEP 4: If the null hypothesis ( $H_0$ ) was not rejected, the power of the test or the sample size necessary to achieve the false rejection and false acceptance error rates should be calculated.
+For small samples sizes, these calculations are too complex for this document.
+STEP 5: The results of the test could be: 1) the null hypothesis was rejected and it seems that population 1 is shifted to the right (Case 1), to the left (Case 2) or to the left or right (Case 3) of population 2.
 2) the null hypothesis was not rejected and it seems that population 1 is shifted to the left (Case 1) or to the right (Case 2) of population 2, or there is no difference between the two populations (Case 3).